skhapijulhossen/uber-taxi-demand/README.md

 # UBER-Taxi-demand-prediction
 # Data Information
-Get the data from: [http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) (2022-2023 data) The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC)
+Get the data from: [Click The Link For Collecting Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) (2022-2023 data) The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC)

 ## Information on taxis:
 <b> Yellow Taxi: Yellow Medallion Taxicabs </b> <br>